kjmears/kjmears.github.io/_logospotter/bathspa.markdown

 'Chiselled' apparently.

-It's often aeasy to mock the overblown language you find in branding guidelines, but I particularly like the silliness of this passage.
+It's often easy to mock the overblown language you find in branding guidelines, but I particularly like the silliness of this passage.

 > We’re classical ... and contemporary;
 > tranquil... as well as vibrant;